carlosaoribeiro/TeachTrack/README.md

 - Android Studio (recommended: Hedgehog or newer)
 - Minimum Android SDK: 24
 - Firebase Firestore enabled in your Firebase project
+- Firebase Authentication enabled (email/password)
 - Permissions required:
   - `INTERNET`
   - `ACCESS_NETWORK_STATE`
+  - `ACCESS_COARSE_LOCATION`

 ---

 ## 🚀 How to Use

 1. Install the app on your Android device
-2. Register a student in the **Student Registration** screen
+2. Register a user and log in
+3. Add students from the **Student Registration** screen
-3. Go to **Schedule** and select a student
+4. Schedule a class in **Agenda**:
+   - Select the student
-4. Choose the class type: Daily or Monthly
+   - Choose type: Daily or Monthly
-5. Select the date or define weekly recurrence times
+   - Pick a date or set weekly recurrence
-6. View all scheduled classes in the **Classes** screen
+5. View and manage scheduled classes in the **Classes** screen

 ---

 ## 🧱 App Screens

+- `SplashActivity`: App startup screen
+- `LoginActivity`: Firebase login
+- `CadastroUsuarioActivity`: Firebase signup
-- `MainActivity`: Main menu
+- `MainActivity`: Main menu (navigation drawer)
 - `CadastroAlunoActivity`: Student registration
-- `ListarAlunosActivity`: Student listing and search
+- `ListarAlunosActivity`: List and search students
-- `AgendaActivity`: Schedule classes and manage recurrence
+- `AgendaActivity`: Schedule and edit classes
-- `ListarAulasActivity`: List of scheduled classes with filters
+- `ListarAulasActivity`: List of scheduled classes (sorted and grouped)

 ---